18F/handbook/_pages/policies/travel/travel-guide-1-authorization.md

 MUST be re-approved by the client.

-Individual travelers with such a change to their itinerary may reach out directly to the client on the same thread as the email sent to 18ftravelauths@gsa.gov to to request approval, or their project manager may make the request, whatever works better for the team.
+Individual travelers or project managers with such a change to their itinerary may reach out directly to the client on the same thread as the email sent to 18ftravelauths@gsa.gov to to request approval.
 Client approval of the changes is due at 2:30 PM Eastern to allow the travel team to approve changes in Concur that same business day.

 #### Template emails of approval